swat-ds/liblab/index.md

 ---
-title: 2024 Lib/Lab Fellows Syllabus
+title: 2025 Lib/Lab Fellows Syllabus
 layout: page
 id: home
 ---

-Now in its tenth year, the LibLab Fellows program is an experiment in library-based learning guided by a critical consideration of just what we mean by "the digital."
+Now in its eleventh year, the LibLab Fellows program is an experiment in library-based learning guided by a critical consideration of just what we mean by "the digital."
 Fellows engage theory and practice of digital scholarship through open lab hours and weekly discussion meetings during the fall semester and spring semester

+## Week 1 - September 11: Liz Losh (special guest)

+This week, in lieu of meeting, you will be asked to pick one of the two events below.

+- Sept 11 4:30 Sci 101 Public Lecture
+- Sept 12 10am LibLab Workshop

+“AI Literacy from Prompt Engineering to Electronic Literature” In an executive order issued in April, the Trump administration championed "AI literacy" as a goal for K-12 education.
+However, the literacy imagined in this document appears to be functional in nature rather than critical or creative, intended to approach new technologies instrumentally rather than question their premises or design.
+This talk looks at AI literacy initiatives in higher education and the work of task forces of the Modern Language Association to argue for more capacious approaches to curricular reform.
+It also examines a growing literature about “prompt engineering" that promises to impart career skills.
+In imagining a greater role for humanities scholarship in AI literacy, it discusses how electronic literature has used the dynamic tension of prompting to simultaneously reveal and conceal power relations.

+**Liz Losh is the Duane A. and Virginia S. Dittman Professor of American Studies and English with a specialization in New Media Ecologies at William & Mary, where she also directs the Equality Lab.
+She is the is the author of Selfie Democracy: The New Digital Politics of Disruption and Insurrection (MIT Press, 2022) and The War on Learning: Gaining Ground in the Digital University (MIT Press, 2014) among other books and is currently co-chairing the Modern Language Association Task Force on Generative AI Initiatives.**

+Community members who wish to join Losh and the AI Inquiry group for a workshop from 10 -11:30am on Friday, September 12 are invited to [express interest here](https://docs.google.com/forms/d/e/1FAIpQLSeghSmZb1oKTCA7Ex1xgs6kYONvSAf0IdBoNesi6z-Ha6ftkQ/viewform); workshop space is limited.

-## Week 1 - September 11: Introductions, Framing & The Infrastructure of the Internet
+## Week 2 - September 17: Introductions, Framing & The Infrastructure of the Internet

 An introduction to the terrain + the internet and its modalities.
 This week, we introduce the fellowship and begin by looking at what do we mean when we say *internet*?
 What makes it different from other forms of information technology and where can we find it?
 The internet, the idea and its physical infrastructure, permeates every hour of our days.
 Understanding its history and the metaphors we use to give shape to it, become a daily endevor, so as to continue to have a critical eye towards it.